|

 weekend.
 We stayed by the fire and Nathan held me.
 He stroked my

 body and he stroked my ego.
-He convinced me that I was still young and beautiful and talented and desirable.
+He convinced me that I was still and beautiful and talented and desirable.
 I cried as we made love.

 But it helped.
 I forgot my understudy as Nate's fingers twisted and